New York Construction Accident Attorneys

 - Falling Objects

-It is the responsibility of those in charge of a construction site and project to provide safe working environments to workers so as to mitigate the chances of these types of accidents occurring.
-However, when these accidents do occur, construction workers in New York may be able to receive greater compensation and protection due to the following labor law statutes:
+It is the responsibility of those in charge of a construction site and project to provide safe working environments to workers so as to mitigate the chances of an accident occurring.
+However, when an accident does occur, construction workers in New York may be able to receive greater compensation and protection due to the following labor law statutes:

-Labor Law Section 240 – This section protects construction workers in the event of a gravity-related accident.
+Labor Law Section 240 – This section protects construction workers in the event of a gravity-related construction site accident.
 According to this section of the law, contractors and owners, barring single- or two-family home owners not directly in control of the work being performed, are required to provide safety provisions, such as scaffolding, ladders, and hoists, to adequately protect workers from both falling from great heights or having objects fall on them.
-In gravity-related accidents, contractors and property owners can be held strictly liable for workers’ injuries.
+In gravity-related accidents, contractors and property owners can be held strictly liable for an injury.

 Labor Law Section 241-6 – This section states that property owners, with certain exceptions, and general contractors are obligated to provide safe construction sites to workers and that this duty cannot be placed on another party (is non-delegable).
 This includes providing safety equipment and safe tools and appliances.
 Under this section, the owner or contractor must have had sufficient control over the site and the work being performed in order to be liable.

-At Hach & Rose, LLP, we understand that you may be facing incredible physical and emotional strain after a construction accident.
-Our team of NY construction accident lawyers is dedicated to helping you fight for financial assistance to cover medical bills, lost wages, lost future earning capability, and other expenses related to your injury.
-Contact our offices at 866-LAWS-USA, to speak with a committed and capable legal representative about your situation.
+At Hach & Rose, LLP, we understand that you may be facing incredible physical and emotional strain after a construction accident or injury.
+Our team of NY construction accident lawyers is dedicated to helping you fight for financial assistance to cover medical bills, lost wages, lost future earning capability, and other expenses related to your accident or injury.
+Contact our offices at 866-LAWS-USA, to speak with a committed and capable construction accident attorney about your situation.